ReactiveBayes/Cortex.jl/docs/src/signals.md

 ### Custom Compute Strategies

 You can define custom types and methods to implement more complex computation logic beyond simple functions.
+This allows strategies to hold their own state or parameters.

 First, define a struct for your strategy: